 Both the clauses express the complete thought.

-Since all the three conditions are met so we can combine them to make one compound sentence.
+Since all three conditions are met so, we can combine them to make one compound sentence.

 Compound Sentence: They burned animal fat for light, but it didn’t smell very pleasant.

-Come if you can, and I’ll teach in my home.
+- Come if you can, and I’ll teach at my home.

-We first met here when I was thirteen, and I meet him here every year since then.
+- We first met here when I was thirteen, and I have met him here every year since then.